 What are the impacts of climate change on water resources?

 A warming climate in Canada will have impacts on water quantity across the country.
-For example, in the Great Lakes basin, climate models predict decreases in annual streamflow and lake levels.
+For example, for the Great Lakes basin, the majority of climate model simulations project decreases in lake levels.
 The Prairies, Canada’s major dryland area, are projected to experience drier conditions in the future, with lower summer streamflows, falling lake levels, retreating glaciers, and increasing soil - and surface - water deficits.
 In some areas, more frequent heavy downpours may cause localized flooding and overwhelm current sewage treatment facilities with increased volumes of stormwater and sewage runoff.
 Across Canada, there is concern that water resources will come under increasing pressure and could become seasonally scarce as a result of regional changes in water supply (from changes to precipitation, snow, and glacier melt), increasing evapotranspiration with warmer temperatures, and increasing demands from a range of activities.